The Pros And Cons of Adoption

 A Spiritual Reunion With Her Lost Son

 Still, his persistence did result in obtaining information as to his birth mother’s probable whereabouts.
 Tragically, by this time he knew himself to be approaching the later stages of AIDS.
 Aware they could not meet in life, he determined to have his body buried in a part of the convent’s graveyard where his birth mother might find it.
 And so she did.
 Although it took some searching, Philomena, by then married with grown children, eventually found his grave.
 She sensed that she and her lost son had transcended their forced silence of more than fifty years and rediscovered each other.

-Are Adoptees, as Adults, Unusually Prone to Antisocial Behavior?
+Are Adoptees, As Adults, Unusually Prone To Antisocial Behaviour?

 Both actress Jill Ireland, best-known for her role in “The Man From Uncle” and P. L. Travers, author of the “Mary Poppins” series, adopted boys who would struggle throughout their lives with substance abuse.
 Despite her utmost care Ms. Ireland’s Jason died of a drug overdose shortly after her death from breast cancer.

 P.L.
 Travers, though never married, adopted Camillus, one of a set of infant twins.
 Later, Camillus became enraged at Ms. Travers when at age 17 he learned of this separation via an unexpected encounter with his twin brother.
 He also discovered Ms. Travers had misled him regarding his father’s death telling him he had died shortly after the adoption.